alonitac/VMware25/tutorials/vsphere_ha_clusters.md

 # vSphere HA Host Clusters

-## Overview
+## Motivation

 Data centers can have planned downtime for hardware maintenance, server migration, and firmware updates.
 An unplanned downtime (god forbid) caused from hardware or application failures.

-To minimize the impact of this downtime, vSphere HA clusters allow workloads to be dynamically moved to different physical servers without downtime or service interruption, server maintenance can be performed without requiring application and service downtime.

-It can also minimize or eliminate unplanned downtime by providing rapid recovery from outages.
+We would like to minimize the impact of planned or unplanned downtime.

 ## Clusters